HazeMSR/DE_101-SQL/README.md

 # -h [host] Indicates the host to connect
 # -p [port] Indicates the port to connect to the specified host of the database
 # -d [db_name] Indicates the database
-# -c [command] Run a postgres command without open the psql client
+# -c [command] Run a postgres command without open the command line

 # Dump a complete database
 pg_dump -d db_name > filename